Ključ Castle (Gacko): History

 Stjepan Tomašević succeeded his father on the throne of Bosnia following the latter's death in July 1461 and became the first Bosnian (and last) king to receive a crown from the Holy See.
 Under Tomašević, Bosnia was left to fend for itself by his senior, Matthias Corvinus, who held nominal rule of Bosnia, and by other European powers.
 By now the growing power of the Ottoman's could not be ignored.
 After Tomašević's fall in 1463, herceg Stjepan Vukčić, lord of the Hum province in the south of the kingdom, lived for another three years, enough to see kingdom's complete demise, for which he blamed his eldest son Vladislav Hercegović.
 Among with 'most' of Herzegovina residences, Ključ survived the longest under Ottoman siege.
 Thus, the incursion of Ottoman mobile troops was thwarted in July 1463, by a new and short annexation to the Duke's territory.
 At the end of 1465, Kosača asked the government of Dubrovnik for emergency supplies and support for the besieged fortress.
 Fearing retaliation, their request was denied and addressed to Hungarian commanders.
-The Herzog's son Vlatko directly took control of Ključ from 1464-1468.
+The Herzog's son Vlatko directly took control of Ključ from 1464 to 1468.
 On 21 May 1466, an old and terminally ill duke Stjepan dictated his last words, recorded in a testament, and bypassing Vladislav he condemned him by saying that it was him who "brought the great Turk to Bosnia to the death and destruction of us all".
 The next day duke died.
 In 1469 the fortress fell to the governor of the Herzegovina Ajas Pasha.
 Vlatko tried one more push to the heart of Bosnia, however now abandoned by his allies his venture ended in disaster, after which he completely and finitely withdraw to his fortress in Novi.
 After the fall of the Kingdome, the fortress lost its strategic importance and began to fall into ruin.
 In the 16th century, several foreigners, including Venetian Benedetto Ramberti in 1533 travelled from Dubrovnik via Ključ, and noted the fortress was destroyed.

 Before the Austro-Hungarian annexation in 1878, the role of Ključ had been taken over by the newly built town of Koriti.